hakovala/atom-shell-downloader/README.md

 	`--platform <platform>`: Select platform (linux, win32, darwin) `--arch <arch>`: Select architecture (ia32, x64)
-	`-f <filepath>`: Skip specific filepath when extracting
+	`-f <filepath>`: Skip specific filepath when extracting `--force`: Force re-download

 Platform and architecture are automatically selected from the system if not specified.

 List, download and extract operations support Atom-Shell version selection with [semver](https://github.com/npm/node-semver) syntax

+If version is already downloaded/extracted, then only re-download it if force flag is given.

 List all available v0.20.x versions